 There’s one coffee ritual that I’ve followed for years, and that’s making my coffee “Bulletproof.”
 If you haven’t heard of Bulletproof coffee, also known as butter coffee, it’s the act of blending your coffee using a milk frother or blender with ghee, MCT oil, coconut oil, or butter.

-And, while Bulletproof or butter coffee typically calls for anywhere from one to two tablespoons of ghee and MCT oil, I swap this for ½ teaspoon of unrefined organic coconut oil and ½ teaspoon of Kerrygold butter.
+And, while Bulletproof Coffee or butter coffee typically calls for anywhere from one to two tablespoons of ghee and MCT oil, I swap this for ½ teaspoon of unrefined organic coconut oil and ½ teaspoon of Kerrygold butter.

 PrintCoconut Milk Coffee Creamer